-When it comes to saving money on energy costs, small changes can make a big difference.
-Follow these simple energy saving tips for your home to cut your heating bill in winter and your air conditioning bill in summer.
+When it comes to saving money on energy costs, even the smallest energy efficiency improvements can make a big difference.
+Follow these simple energy efficiency tips for your home to cut your heating bill in winter and your air conditioning bill in summer.

 The average family spends nearly $2,200 per year on energy bills.
 Now more than ever, people are looking for ways to save money on energy costs.
-Finding ways to save energy is easy – even a simple tune-up for your furnace or air conditioner can product energy savings.
+Finding ways to save energy is easy – even a simple tune-up for your furnace or air conditioner can improve your HVAC system’s energy efficiency.

-Before turning on your central air conditioning unit, check out these summer energy-saving tips to ensure the season gets off to a good start.
+Before turning on your central air conditioning unit in June, July and August, check out these summer energy-saving tips to ensure the season gets off to a good start.

-- Be sure that the condensing unit located outside is not covered up and is clear of brush.
+- Be sure that the AC condensing unit located outside is not covered up and is clear of brush.
 The air conditioning unit needs to draw outside air into the system.
-If it cannot pull enough air, the unit will operate less efficiently.
+If it cannot pull enough air, the unit will operate less efficiently, which means higher energy bills.
 Clean obvious obstructions such as newspaper, leaves, etc. from around the exterior of the unit.

-- Turn the air conditioner on for a few minutes now, before you need it.
-That way, if a problem is found, you’ll have enough time to schedule a service call to have a BGE HOME professional come to fix it.
+- Turn the air conditioner on for a few minutes before summer hits.
+That way, if a problem is found, you’ll have enough time to schedule an AC repair call to have a BGE HOME professional come to fix it.

-- Change the filters regularly.
+- Change the AC filters regularly.
 Dirty filters restrict air flow, reducing efficiency and, worse case, can cause the evaporator to ice up.
 Disposable fiberglass filters should be replaced, and electrostatic or electronic filters need to be cleaned according to manufacturer specifications.

-- Be sure all access panels are secure, with all the screws in place.
+- Be sure all HVAC access panels are secure, with all the screws in place.

 - Schedule a cooling system tune-up with BGE HOME.
 Our comprehensive 21-point air conditioning system efficiency tune-up will ensure your unit is ready for summer.